SWaeldchen/swaeldchen.github.io/_posts/2022-08-12-Formal_Interpretability.md

 $$

 Thus the Shapley values sum over all marginal contributions of the $$i$$-th player for ever possible coalition.
 In machine learning, the players correspond to features and the coalitions to subsets of the whole input.
-The explicite training of a characteristic function has been used in the context of simple two-player games to compare with heuristic attribution methods in {% cite --file formal_interpretability.bib waldchen2022training %}.
+The explicite training of a characteristic function has been used in the context of simple two-player games to compare with heuristic attribution methods in {% cite --file formal_interpretability waldchen2022training %}.
 However, generally in machine learning, the model cannot evaluate subsets of inputs.
 For a given input $$\mathbf{x}$$ and classification function $$f$$, define $$\nu$$ over expectation values:

 $$